asdcid/Chloroplast-genome-assembly/README.md

 ## Procedure

 1\_pre\_assembly: the input could be the raw long/short reads.
 Reads will be trimed the low quality region and adapters.
 Fastqc is used to visualize the read quality.
-Next, the processed read could be mapped to cp reference genomes (custom) to get the cp reads.
-Assuming the original reads contain non-cp genome, such at mtDNA or nuclear DNA.
+Next, the processed read could be mapped to chloroplast reference genomes (custom) to get the chloroplast reads.
+Assuming the original reads contain non-chloroplast genome, such at mtDNA or nuclear DNA.

-2\_assembly: 100x short reads are separated for assembly quality check in the 3_post_assembly. https://github.com/roblanf/splitreads provides scripts for randomly select short/long reads for assembly.
-The long read only assembl were using Hinge and Canu, whereas short read only and hybrid assembly were using Unicycler
+2\_assembly: 100x short reads are separated for assembly quality check in the 3\_post\_assembly.
+5x, 8x, 10, 20x, 40x, 60x, 80x, 100x, 200x, 300x, 400x and 500x coverage of short/long read were randomly selected for assembly.
+The long read only assembly was using Hinge and Canu, whereas short read only and hybrid assembly were using Unicycler.

-3\_post_assembly: the raw assembly was processed to create a single contig, which is no duplication and has same structure with cp reference genome (details see 3_post_assembly/README.
+3\_post\_assembly: the raw assembly was processed to create a single contig, which is no duplication and has same structure with cp reference genome (details see 3_post_assembly/README.
 Next, the 100x short reads kept from previous step was used to mapped to processed assembly to evaulate the assembly quality by checking the mapping rate, error rate and mismatch/insertion/deletion using Qualimap.

 # Running
 A demo run for assembling cp genome is the following: